Do not fear – the Brexit Q&A is here!

-As we all know, the UK is set to leave the EU on the 29th of March 2019, but with the uncertainty of Brexit (and negotiations still not set in stone) British holidaymakers have been putting off booking their 2019 getaways.
+It looks like the UK won’t be leaving the EU, until at least April 12th, and with the uncertainty of Brexit (and negotiations still not set in stone) British holidaymakers have been putting off booking their 2019 getaways.

-Fear not UK travellers, we are armed with research by Travel Insurance Explained (TIE), the consumer awareness initiative, who have found and answered the most popular travel-related Brexit questions to put your mind at ease – or at least try.
+Fear not UK travellers, we have found and answered the most popular travel-related Brexit questions to put your mind at ease – or at least try.

 Read on for tips and advice.